van conversion mistakes - IMG 7520

 • Inadequate inventory of belongings

-The Solution: Inventory everything you plan to carry and design storage accordingly.
-Include 20-30% extra storage for items you haven't considered.
+The Fix: List everything you plan to carry and design storage to match.
+Include 20-30% extra space for items you haven't thought of.

 Ergonomic and Comfort Failures